MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-asa-01.md

 ## Overview

 Welcome to the Azure Spatial Anchors tutorials!
-Through this tutorial series, you will learn the fundamentals of <a href="https://azure.microsoft.com/services/spatial-anchors" target="_blank">Azure Spatial Anchors</a> (ASA) and how to anchor a complete mixed reality experience in the real world.
+In this tutorial series, you will learn the fundamentals of <a href="https://azure.microsoft.com/services/spatial-anchors" target="_blank">Azure Spatial Anchors</a> (ASA) and how to anchor a complete mixed reality experience in the real world.
 You will also learn how to deploy your project to Android or iOS.

 Tutorials in this series: